-Sclerotherapy for Spider and Small Vein Removal - Sclerotherapy is the standard treatment for spider veins and superficial small varicose veins that usually appear on the legs.
-They less commonly appear on other parts of the body.
-Sclerotherapy involves the injection of a solution into a targeted spider vein or a reticular vein through a very fine needle (32 gauge).
+Sclerotherapy is the gold standard treatment for spider veins and superficial small varicose veins.
+It involves the injection of a solution into a targeted spider vein or reticular vein through a very fine needle.
 The chemical collapses the blood vessel within a few seconds and takes effect right away.
 The natural healing process of the body then re-routes the blood flow to healthy veins and the spider vein fades from view over a period of several weeks.
-The procedure is performed using the smallest needle possible to minimize the pain of injection.
-In fact, patients are pleasantly surprised when they experience how painless modern sclerotherapy is.
 Typically it takes 2-3 treatment sessions for gradual fading of the treated veins.
-Graduated compression stockings are recommended for most patients after treatment for up to a week.
-Dr. Craddock uses Asclera in concentrations of .5% and 1%.
-Asclera (polidocanol) is preferred by patients over both STS and traditional saline.** See picture below.
-Besides noticeable cosmetic benefits, sclerotherapy may also improve bothersome symptoms associated with spider veins, including itching, aching, burning and nighttime cramps.
+Graduated compression stockings are recommended for most patients for up to a week after treatment.